A substitution lemma for multiple context-free languages: Rational subsets of groups with multiple context-free word problem

 \section{Rational subsets of groups with multiple context-free word problem}

 The following gives yet another way to obtain Proposition~\ref{prop:F2xF2}.

-Given a monoid $M$ generated by $\Si$, with generating map $\pi:\Si^*\rightarrow M$, a subset $R\subseteq M$ is said to be \emph{rational} if $R=\pi(L)$ for some regular language $L$ in $\Si^*$.
+Given a monoid $M$ generated by $\Sigma$, with generating map $\pi:\Sigma^*\rightarrow M$, a subset $R\subseteq M$ is said to be \emph{rational} if $R=\pi(L)$ for some regular language $L$ in $\Sigma^*$.
 (The subset $R$ is said to be \emph{recognisable} if $\pi^{-1}(R)$ is a regular language.)
-The \emph{rational subset membership problem} for $M$ is to decide, given a finite state automaton (FSA) over $\Si$ accepting a language $L$ and a word $w\in \Si^*$, whether or not $\pi(w)\in \pi(L)$.
-The \emph{rational subset intersection (resp. equality) problem} for $M$ is to decide, given two FSAs over $\Si$ accepting regular languages $L_1$ and $L_2$ in $\Si^*$, whether or not $\pi(L_1)\cap\pi(L_2)=\emptyset$ (resp. $\pi(L_1)=\pi(L_2)$).
-The \emph{regular intersection decision problem for a language $L$} is to decide, given one FSA over $\Si$ accepting a regular language $L_1$, whether $L\cap L_1$ is non-empty (see \cite[Section 3]{KAMBITES2007622}).
+The \emph{rational subset membership problem} for $M$ is to decide, given a finite state automaton (FSA) over $\Sigma$ accepting a language $L$ and a word $w\in \Sigma^*$, whether or not $\pi(w)\in \pi(L)$.
+The \emph{rational subset intersection (resp. equality) problem} for $M$ is to decide, given two FSAs over $\Sigma$ accepting regular languages $L_1$ and $L_2$ in $\Sigma^*$, whether or not $\pi(L_1)\cap\pi(L_2)=\emptyset$ (resp. $\pi(L_1)=\pi(L_2)$).
+The \emph{regular intersection decision problem for a language $L$} is to decide, given one FSA over $\Sigma$ accepting a regular language $L_1$, whether $L\cap L_1$ is non-empty (see \cite[Section 3]{KambSilStei}).

-It is straightforward to see that, in the setting of finitely generated groups, the rational subsets intersection problem is Turing equivalent to the rational subset membership problem: given two FSAs over $\Si$ accepting $L_1$ and $L_2$ in $\Si^*$, $\pi(L_1)\cap \pi(L_2)$ is non-empty if and only if $1\in \pi(L_1L_2^{-1})$ (which is a rational subset since $L_1L_2^{-1}$ is regular); conversely, given an FSA over $\Si$ accepting $L$ and a word $x\in \Sigma^*$, the singleton set $\{\pi(x)\}$ is rational and $\{\pi(x)\}\cap A$ is non-empty if and only if $\pi(x)\in \pi(L)$.
-By \cite[Theorem 3.1]{KAMBITES2007622}, a finitely generated group $G$ has decidable rational subset membership problem if and only if $WP(G)$ has decidable regular intersection problem.
+It is straightforward to see that, in the setting of finitely generated groups, the rational subsets intersection problem is Turing equivalent to the rational subset membership problem: given two FSAs over $\Sigma$ accepting languages $L_1$ and $L_2$ in $\Sigma^*$, $\pi(L_1)\cap \pi(L_2)$ is non-empty if and only if $1\in \pi(L_1L_2^{-1})$ (which is a rational subset since $L_1L_2^{-1}$ is regular); conversely, given an FSA over $\Sigma$ accepting $L$ and a word $x\in \Sigma^*$, the singleton set $\{\pi(x)\}$ is rational and $\{\pi(x)\}\cap \pi(L)$ is non-empty if and only if $\pi(x)\in \pi(L)$.
+Furthemore, by \cite[Theorem 3.1]{KambSilStei}, a finitely generated group $G$ has decidable rational subset membership problem if and only if $WP(G)$ has decidable regular intersection decision problem.

 \begin{lemma} Let $G$ be a finitely generated group.
-If $WP(G)$ is multiple context free then the rational subset membership is decidable in $G$ (and hence the rational subset intersection problem is decidable, and $WP(G)$ has decidable regular intersection problem). \end{lemma} \begin{proof} Assume $\Si$ is a finite inverse-closed generating set for $G$.
-Let $\mathcal B$ be a FSA accepting a language $L(\cB)$, and let $R=\pi(L(\cB))$.
-As $\Si$ is inverse closed, if $w\in\Si^*$ represents $g\in G$, then $w^{-1}\in \Si^*$ and $\pi(w^{-1})=g^{-1}$.
+If $WP(G)$ is multiple context-free then the rational subset membership problem is decidable in $G$ (and hence the rational subset intersection problem is decidable, and $WP(G)$ has decidable regular intersection decision problem). \end{lemma}